max-von-aigner/miyagami-full-stack-coding-case/README.md

 ## Purpose

-The purpose of this project is to demonstrate coding abilities, technical experience, and design solutions for a Full Stack JavaScript role at Miyagami.
+The purpose of this project is to demonstrate coding abilities, technical experience, and design solutions for a Full-Stack Engineer role at Miyagami.

 ## Project Structure